-The following tips can help you reduce or eliminate bags under eyes:
+The following tips can help you reduce or eliminate bags under your eyes:

-- Get enough sleep at night.
-For most adults, seven to eight hours a night is a good amount of sleep.
+- Get enough sleep.
+For most adults, 7 to 9 hours is a good amount of sleep.

 - Sleep with your head slightly raised.
-Add an extra pillow or prop up the head of your mattress.
+It may help to add an extra pillow or prop up the head of your mattress.
 Or elevate the entire head of the bed a few inches.
-This helps prevent fluids from accumulating around your eyes as you sleep.
+This helps prevent fluid from accumulating around your eyes as you sleep.

 Preparing for your appointment

 Preparing a list of questions will help you make the most of your time with your health care provider.
 For bags under eyes, some basic questions to ask your health care provider include:

 - What's likely causing my symptoms?

 - Is my condition likely temporary or chronic?

 - What treatment approach do you recommend, if any?